FAQs

 ART is most successful when clients are motivated to put the issue behind them. -

 EMDR uses free association, which means your mind goes where it goes during processing.
 This can mean unpredictable session lengths and sometimes wandering into territory that wasn’t the original target.
 ART uses a directive, structured protocol that keeps you focused on specific images and sensations.
 We know where we’re going and how to get there.
+(This is a huge part of what makes ART work faster.)

 EMDR typically requires building significant rapport before trauma processing can begin, which means several sessions of groundwork first.
 ART doesn’t depend on that established relationship in the same way.
 We can often begin processing in the first session, meaning you experience relief sooner.